asylve/Sea-Ice/README.md

 # 3 Model Building

-The aim here was to create a model to generate a predicted sea ice chart based on a satellite image.
+The goal of the model was to automatically generate a sea ice chart based on a satellite image.
 This is an image segmentation problem, wherein a model is expected to predict a class for each pixel in an image.

 ## 3.1 U-Net